skellis46/slipbox/pressure, stress and strain - the body in time.md

 I have a friend who is an exercise physiologist.
 His name is Jim, Jim Cotter.
 Here he is. {**'jim.jpg**} Not so long ago he and I were in a car together and I asked Jim if he was stressed.
 He smiled because his first thought was to think of stress the way physical scientists or engineers think about the term.
 It goes something like this:

 Stress is "generated whenever a force is applied on a body to deform it".[@deyin-nodate-pressure n.pag.]
-Stress is produced inside a material body.
+Stress occurs inside a material body.

 Pressure, then, is the "intensity of external forces acting at a point."
 Pressure is exerted on the body.[@deyin-nodate-pressure n.pag.]